Qwant/erdapfel/README.md

 integration test will run chrome headless test suite with a mapbox-gl minimalist mock

+integration test config override is done in the server_start file

 ### note on mapbox-gl mock
 We include out mapbox-gl mock fork to emulate mapbox-gl behaviour with the advanced support of mocked event & poi.